 - Impose the settlement of contract or other civil damages

-Complaints against a contractor or tree trimmer who is licensed by Broward County must be submitted in writing
+Complaints against a contractor or tree trimmer who is unlicensed by Broward County must be submitted in writing.

 - Contracts or purchase agreements

 Please email us at CLE-Complaint@broward.org if you have questions or concerns related to unlicensed contractor activity in Broward County.